-With staistics like these it’s not surprisingly that S ome companies are actually turning away from remote working and turning back to basics.
-There seems to be a focus on creating communal staff spaces and cafes to encourage face–to-face, cross departmental interactions.
+With statistics like these it’s not surprising that some companies are actually turning away from remote working and turning back to basics.
+There seems to be a focus on creating communal staff spaces and cafes to encourage face-to-face, cross-departmental interactions.
 Interaction = happy staff.
 Creativity and relationship building can only be good for productivity and staff morale.

 Virtual environments cannot replace the spark from face to face contact.